 Hugh Sidgwick (Capt.
 RGA)

 The older son of Mr Arthur Sidgwick, Fellow and Tutor of Corpus Christi College, and Mrs Sidgwick of 64 Woodstock Road, Oxford.
 Won the top scholarship to Winchester College and was elected Scholar of Balliol College Oxford.
-In 1906 he joined the Education Office
+In 1906 he joined the Education Office, leaving them to join the RGA in 1916.

 Killed by shellfire near Ypres, aged 34.